lincoln5702/lincoln5702.github.io/docs/about_me.md

 In addition to my academic pursuits, I have a passion for sports.
 Playing and watching sports like basketball and football is one of my favorite hobbies.

 Feel free to reach out if you'd like to discuss any of these topics further or collaborate on projects related to cybersecurity, networking, scripting, or any other field of interest!.
-The links for my social media handles are present on the footer of this website.
+The links for my social handles are present on the footer of this website.